bitshifter/sb6rust/README.md

 http://www.openglsuperbible.com.

-Only a small number of the C++ samples have been ported to Rust, however the supporting sample application classes are mostly complete.
+Only a small number of the C++ samples have been ported to Rust, however the supporting sample application classes are mostly complete and for the most part have a similar interface.
+The Rust implementation should be able to load all of the SB6 media pack models, texture and shaders.

 ## Prerequisites

 The samples can be compiled with nightly versions of [Rust](http://www.rust-lang.org) and the [Cargo](http://crates.io) build system.